RampUp/dev-sprint100/readme.md

 Of course, now that we've created a migration, we should create the table in the database by running `rake db:migrate`.
 This will create the table!
 Awesome!

-Note: In the future, if you know what data types and names your colums will have, you can specify them in the migration, e.g.
+Note: In the future, if you know what data types and names your colums will have, you can specify them in the model and it will create a migration for you, e.g.
 ```
-rails g migration CreateUsers name:string email:string salt:string hashed_password:string
+rails g model CreateUsers name:string email:string salt:string hashed_password:string
 ```
-and the migration will pretty much be created for you!
-I just wanted us to build it from scratch this time--it's really not that bad, but can be somewhat intimidating.
+I just wanted us to build ours from scratch this time--it's really not that bad, but can be somewhat intimidating if you've never done it before.

 ###Creating the Model###
 It's great that we have records that we can save in the database, but Rails won't really know what to do with them until we build the model for a User, and the types of things that a User object has (attributes) and can do (methods).